itsmmarc/jumphud/README.md

 Edit and enable a custom HUD crosshair by editing `CUSTOMIZATION/crosshair.res`.

 Change the tempus speedo colour by editing `cfg/speedocolor.cfg`.

+Add any configuration you want to run while in Casual or Jump mode to `jumphud/cfg/USER_casualconfig.cfg` or `USER_jumpconfig.cfg`.
+The appropriate config file will also be run on launch.

 ## Known Issues: